pytchlang/pytch-tutorials/splat-the-moles/tutorial.md

 Maybe you can think of ways to make this game better.
 Here are some
 ideas:

-* Find a different backdrop.
+* Find and use a different backdrop.
+Add more than one backdrop, and change between them randomly, or as the player gets more points.

+* Find and use different sound effects.
+Maybe choose randomly between different effects to make the game more interesting.
+The site `freesound.org` has lots of good sound effects.

 * Perhaps it's a bit harsh for the player to lose all their points when they miss.
 Maybe they should lose some fixed number of points